Demographic history of Macedonia: Hellenic idea

 The rise of European nationalism in the 18th century led to the expansion of the Hellenic idea in Macedonia.
 Its main pillar throughout the centuries of Ottoman rule had been the indigenous Greek population of historical Macedonia.
 Under the influence of the Greek schools and the Patriarchate of Constantinople, however, it started to spread among the other orthodox subjects of the Empire as the urban Christian population of Slavic and Albanian origin started to view itself increasingly as Greek.
 The Greek language became a symbol of civilization and a basic means of communication between non-Muslims.
 The process of Hellenization was additionally reinforced after the abolition of the Bulgarian Archbishopric of Ohrid in 1767.
 Though with a predominantly Greek clergy, the Archbishopric did not yield to the direct order of Constantinople and had autonomy in many vital domains.
 However, the poverty of the Christian peasantry and the lack of proper schooling in villages preserved the linguistic diversity of the Macedonian countryside.
 The Hellenic idea reached its peak during the Greek War of Independence (1821–1829) which received the active support of the Greek Macedonian population as part of their struggle for the resurrection of Greek statehood.
 According to the Istituto Geografiko de Agostini of Rome, in 1903 in the vilayets of Selanik and Monastir Greek was the dominant language of instruction in the region:

-The independence of the Greek kingdom, however, dealt a nearly fatal blow to the Hellenic idea in Macedonia.
-The flight of the Macedonian intelligentsia to independent Greece and the mass closures of Greek schools by the Ottoman authorities weakened the Hellenic presence in the region for a century ahead, until the incorporation of historical Macedonia into Greece following the Balkan Wars in 1913.